glanceapp/glance/docs/configuration.md

 ```

 ### Group
 Group multiple widgets into one using tabs.
 Widgets are defined using a `widgets` property exactly as you would on a page column.
-The only limitation is that you cannot place a group widget within a group widget.
+The only limitation is that you cannot place a group widget or a split column widget within a group widget.

 Example: